-BMSC publishes various study resources, including a study guide specific to HCS-D certification with dozens of examples and sample questions.
-In conjunction with our publishing partner, DecisionHealth®, we offer a larger resource book that follows the coding manual chapters and also offers sample questions.
-BMSC recommends the following products as optional tools to help with examination preparation:
+AHCC publishes various study resources, including a study guide specific to HCS-D certification with dozens of examples and sample questions.
+In conjunction with our publishing partner, DecisionHealth[®], we offer a larger resource book that follows the coding manual chapters and also offers sample questions.
+AHCC recommends the following products as optional tools to help with examination preparation:

-- Study Guide for HCS-D Certification - Home Health ICD-10-CM Diagnosis Coding Answer Book, current edition - Annual Home Health Coding Summit - Complete Home Health ICD-10-CM Diagnosis Coding Manual, current version - DecisionHealth's Ultimate Coding & OASIS Training series
+- Study Guide for HCS-D Certification - Complete Home Health ICD-10-CM Diagnosis Coding Manual, current version - DecisionHealth's Ultimate Coding & OASIS Training series - DecisionHealth's Home Health ICD-10-CM Coding Answers, current version

-\ The candidate is not required to utilize any of the above tools in order to sit for the exam.
+The candidate is not required to utilize any of the above tools in order to sit for the exam.